OpenMathLib/OpenBLAS/docs/build_system.md

 ```

-OpenBLAS uses a fixed set of memory buffers internally, used for communicating and compiling partial results from individual threads.
+OpenBLAS uses a fixed set of memory buffers internally, used for communicating
-For efficiency, the management array structure for these buffers is sized at build time - this makes it necessary to know in advance how
+and compiling partial results from individual threads.
+For efficiency, the
+management array structure for these buffers is sized at build time - this
-many threads need to be supported on the target system(s).
+makes it necessary to know in advance how many threads need to be supported on
+the target system(s).

-With OpenMP, there is an additional level of complexity as there may be calls originating from a parallel region in the calling program.
-If OpenBLAS gets called from a single parallel region, it runs single-threaded automatically to avoid overloading the system by fanning out its own set of threads.
+With OpenMP, there is an additional level of complexity as there may be calls
+originating from a parallel region in the calling program.
+If OpenBLAS gets
+called from a single parallel region, it runs single-threaded automatically to
+avoid overloading the system by fanning out its own set of threads.
+In the case
-In the case that an OpenMP program makes multiple calls from independent regions or instances in parallel, this default serialization is not
+that an OpenMP program makes multiple calls from independent regions or
+instances in parallel, this default serialization is not sufficient as the
-sufficient as the additional caller(s) would compete for the original set of buffers already in use by the first call.
+additional caller(s) would compete for the original set of buffers already in
-So if multiple OpenMP runtimes call into OpenBLAS at the same time, then only one of them will be able to make progress while all the rest of them spin-wait for the one available buffer.
-Setting NUM_PARALLEL to the upper bound on the number of OpenMP runtimes that you can have in a process ensures that there are a sufficient number of buffer sets available
+use by the first call.
+So if multiple OpenMP runtimes call into OpenBLAS at the
+same time, then only one of them will be able to make progress while all the
+rest of them spin-wait for the one available buffer.
+Setting `NUM_PARALLEL` to
+the upper bound on the number of OpenMP runtimes that you can have in a process
+ensures that there are a sufficient number of buffer sets available.